MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/5-database-engine-driver-2-of-2.md

 |CreateDBOnExport|REG_BINARY|00|
 |IsamType|REG_DWORD|0|

+> [!NOTE]
- **Note**  When you change Windows Registry settings, you must exit and then restart the database engine for the new settings to take effect.
+> When you change Windows Registry settings, you must exit and then restart the database engine for the new settings to take effect.

 ## See also